Designing your own homeschool art curriculum does not need to be overwhelming.

 Art can be defined according to its Artistic Elements and can be studied according to Principles of Design which refers to how the artist uses these elements in a piece of work.
-This subject can also be described by the Technique which is being used- drawing; painting; sculpture; pottery; modeling, carving and constructing; print-making; computer art; murals; puppetry; and so on.
+This subject can also be described by the art technique which is being used, such as: drawing; painting; sculpture; pottery; modeling, carving and constructing and more.

 It's hard to imagine a drawing without lines!
 Lines are a crucial part to the whole work of art.
 Lines can describe emotion, action, peacefulness.
 "Line" can refer to free-flowing lines and also the measured lines of a Gothic cathedral.
 The use of perspective, control or the free-flowing, seemingly lack-of-control is a part of the way an artist uses line.

-Barry Stebbing's Art Curricula focuses on the skill of drawing - working with line, texture, shading, and developing drawing skills in an incremental way.
+Barry Stebbing's Homeschool Art Curriculum focuses on the skill of drawing - working with line, texture, shading, and developing drawing skills in an incremental way.
 "Draw Lines, young man, Draw Lines!"

 One way to teach art is to focus on the element of colour, use it in different ways to illustrate the power of colour and also the power of absence of colour and to view and analyse how artists use colour to create mood and tell a story.

 We think of texture as to how a subject feels or the illusion of how it may feel.
 We describe texture in the degree of roughness or smoothness.
 Paint can give texture by the amount of paint used and also the technique in which the paint is applied.Every surface has a texture and children take great pleasure in observing the effects of texture such as leaf/bark rubbings working with crayon or pencil.
-Working with different textures can include ideas such as collage, print-making and stencilling with potatoes, wood-cuts, string over wood, linoleum, and sculpture using a variety of mediums - clay, wood, soap, wire and so on.
+Working with different textures can include ideas such as collage, print-making and stenciling with potatoes, wood-cuts, string over wood, linoleum, and sculpture using a variety of mediums - clay, wood, soap, wire and so on.
+Remember that the homeschool art curriculum you design does not need to be separate to your other subjects.
+The ideas above work perfectly as you're teaching science, history or even a part of a reading lesson.

 This refers to the body of the work of art and the space that surrounds it.
 We readily understand the concept of mass when we view architecture, the huge spires and the balance of masses and space in sculptures.
 Of course a painter gives illusion of space in his two dimensional work.It is sometimes difficult for a student to understand how to use his page or how to deliberately leave space.